MichaelVrana/sle22-signatr-artifact/README.md

 targets::tar_make_future(workers = 64)
 ```

+The extracted code of the packages will be in `data/extracted-code`.
 The resulting database will be generated as `data/sxpdb/cran_db`.
 It will also output a call id companion file in `data/callids.csv`.
+Depending on your machine, the generation of the database for the 400 packages can take from a few hours to a few days.

 You can change `packages.txt` to include less packages.
-For instance, `packages-4.txt` includes 2 huge and common R pckages, `dplyr` and `ggplot2`.
+For instance, `packages-4.txt` includes 2 huge and common R packages, `dplyr` and `ggplot2`.
+We provide pre-extracted code for a few packages already, including `stringr`, `dplyr`, and `ggplot2`.

 ## Fuzzing